vosaul/status.im/source/build_status/status_react_quickstart.md

 If *peer-to-peer electronic payment systems* are really going to change the ways we interact and organise as a society, then we need to make sure that as many people can take part in these networks as possible.
 Just as importantly, the tools they have  access to must support web3 without making compromises that might keep the playing fields permanently skewed.
 People everywhere need to be able to connect, transact, explore, and create value with as much ease and freedom as bankers on Wall Street.

 # Introducing Status-react

-Status-react is where most of what might traditionally be called the “frontend” logic sits (everything to do with UI components and interactions, chats, views etc.) and status-go is where all the heavier blockchain logic sits.
+Status-react is where most of what might traditionally be called the “frontend” logic sits (everything to do with UI components and interactions, chats, views etc.) and status-go is where all the heavier blockchain and backend logic sits.
 Status-go can be compiled as a stand alone library, and gets included as a static dependency in status-react at build time.

 Status-react is actually written in Clojure &amp; ClojureScript, which is a Lisp-like language that can be compiled down to React Native, so that we only have to maintain one codebase for Android, iOS and our desktop app.